 The Nike Duel Racer's outsole is made of a thin webbed rubber material.
-It provides good traction that reviewers found no issues
+It provides good traction that reviewers found no issues with.

 The Duel Racer's midsole is a dual-density foam midsole that includes responsive Phylon cushioning.
 The foam midsole is also lightweight.
 You'll notice that the sole of the shoe is two-toned.
 This represents the two different midsole materials present in the midsole.
 Overall, reviewers found the cushioning firm but responsive and comfortable.

 The Racer's upper has a fit similar to a sock, like a lot of other Nike shoe models.
 The engineered knit fabric is also stretchy.
 The upper features TPU overlays to add support